Classic Mini-Bike Build

 Briggs 3.5HP Flathead

-Most classic minibikes were fitted with either a Briggs & Stratton or Tecumseh four-stroke, single-cylinder flathead engine.
+Most minibikes from the 1960's and 1970's were fitted with either a Briggs & Stratton or Tecumseh four-stroke, single-cylinder flathead engine.

 Produced from the 1960s to the 1990s, the Briggs & Stratton 90000 series 3.5 HP engine has powered lawn mowers, garden tillers, pressure washers, and many other types of power equipment.
 At first, I thought it was just a lesser-powered Briggs 5hp motor, but soon found out that there are more differences than similarities between the two.